Online Resources on the Silbo Gomero

 The coursebook is included here for posterity.
 It might be of interest to a linguist or other scholar, but it's not really something that I believe the general public would enjoy reading.

-As I sat in the plane high over the mighty Atlantic Ocean, I thought about what I had done in the fifteen years I'd been gone: I'd circumnavigated the globe, traveled all over Western Europe, Northern Africa, the Middle East, the Indian Subcontinent and the Far East.
+As I sat in the plane high over the mighty Atlantic Ocean, I thought about what I had done in the more than fifteen years that I'd been gone: I'd circumnavigated the globe, traveled all over Western Europe, Northern Africa, the Middle East, the Indian Subcontinent and the Far East.
 I'd mastered several languages (French, German, Swiss German, Spanish), and become familiar with a few more (Arabic, Italian, Dutch, Silbo Gomero).
 I'd mastered several musical instruments (piano, guitar, flute, saxophone).
 I'd played music for hundreds of thousands of people, sometimes as many as 10,000 at once.
 I'd recorded a few of my original songs.
 I'd written seven books, translated an important scientific work, written a filmscript and invented a better system of music notation.

 And I still had $700 in my pocket.